 In a nutshell: The X1 does make a case for itself as to why it’s BMW’s new top-seller, but you’ll want to look elsewhere in the range if you’re after the company’s slick and advanced new tech.

-Full Disclosure: BMW Australia lent us the vehicle tested here for a week with a full tank of fuel.
+Full Disclosure: The vehicle tested here was provided by BMW Australia for a week with a full tank of fuel.
 Additionally, our friends at MPF Detailing gave it a complementary Express Detail for us prior to our photoshoot.